 - Onion – thinly sliced.

-- Balsamic vinegar – a good, creamy brand would be excellent.
+- Balsamic vinegar – a good, creamy balsamic vinegar is perfect for finishing Roman chicken preparation.

 - Seasoning – peperoncino, salt, and ground black pepper.